1.5 ACE CECs

 Animal Flow movements can be utilized as fantastic finishers or general HIIT exercises.
 Rosh would introduce some simple AF movements that can be learned in a short amount of time, and then teach 3 styles of intervals that use AF movements.
 Participants would leave with at least 3 sample AF-based "finishers" they can begin uses in PT or group classes right away.

 How to Start modifying your Strength Training programs to serve your female clients better.
 Learn how to provide a starting point in training women as their unique selves.
 Learn how to start thinking about our programming for women differently to men.
 Learn how to break through the overwhelm of all the information coming out about training women, and identify a few key tweaks you can make to start serving them better.

 Diet and Nutritional Supplements for Health and Performance

-This talk will provide an overview of the dietary management of common chronic diseases such as diabetes and kidney disease, and how these should be taken into consideration when developing diet and exercise plans.
-We’ll also discuss the role of diet and nutritional supplements in optimising performance.
+This talk will provide an overview of healthy eating principles, and also discuss the role of diet and nutritional supplements in optimising performance.

-- Role of nutritional supplements in optimising performance
+- Role of diet and nutritional supplements in optimising performance

 The (Not So Secret) Secrets of Success